How Do You Treat Bipolar Disorder?

 There’s a large variety of therapies that can be used to treat bipolar disorder.
 According to Mayo Clinic, some of the main types of therapy include interpersonal and social rhythm therapy (IPSRT), cognitive behavioral therapy (CBT), psychoeducation, and family-focused therapy.

-You May Also Like:Acupuncture for Bipolar Disorder
+You May Also Like:What Are the Different Therapies for Bipolar Disorder?

 Related Search Topics (Ads):